dphiffer/documentation/en/Developer/Write_config_files.md

 # Write config files

-wallabag can use specific site config files to parse website articles.
+Wallabag can use specific site config files to parse website articles.
 These files are stored in the [`inc/3rdparty/site_config/standard`](https://github.com/wallabag/wallabag/tree/master/inc/3rdparty/site_config/standard) folder.

 The format used for these files is [XPath](http://www.w3.org/TR/xpath20/).
 Look at some examples in the folder.

-## Automatic config files generation
+## Automatic Config File Generation:

 Fivefilters has created a [very useful tool](http://siteconfig.fivefilters.org/) to create config files.
-You just type in the adress of the article to work on with, and you select the area containing the content you want.
+Just type in the address of the article to work with, and select the area containing the content wanted.

 ![siteconfig](https://lut.im/RNaO7gGe/l9vRnO1b)

-You should confirm this area by trying with other articles.
+Confirm this area by trying with other articles.
-When you got the right area, just click on *Download Full-Text RSS site config* to download your file.
+Having gotten the right area, click on *Download Full-Text RSS site config* to download the file.

-## Manual config file generation
+## Manual Config File Generation:

-If Fivefilters tool doesn't work correctly, take a look at the source (Ctrl + U on Firefox and Chromium).
+If the Fivefilters tool doesn't work correctly, take a look at the source (Ctrl + U on Firefox and Chromium).
 Search for your content and get the `class` or the `id` attribute of the area containing what you want.

-Once you've got the id or class, you can write for example one or another of these lines:
+Once you've gotten the id or class, you can write, for example, one or another of these lines:

 ```
 body: //div[@class='myclass']
 body: //div[@id='myid']
 ```

-Then, test you file.
-If you got the right content but you want to strip unnecessary parts, do:
+Then, test the file.
+If you have received the right content but you want to strip unnecessary parts, do:

 ```
 strip: //div[@class='hidden']